 And in summary, Her Honour, confirms an Assessor “in a statement of brief reasons” as required by the Motor Accidents Compensation Act, is not required to address every argument advanced by the insurer nor does the Assessor have to deal with every aspect of the evidence referred to.
 It is important the Assessor understand the principle contentions and areas of dispute between the parties to the claim and addresses those issues.
 The Assessor must set out the conclusions he has reached and his reasons for those conclusions.

-At BPC Lawyers, we always ensure in our applications for General Assessment that the submissions, schedule of damages and statements of the claimant and supporting witnesses are detailed and provide the Claims Assessor with all of the information which he or she may require in order to assist them in delivering a sound and properly justified reasons for the award.
+Compensation Lawyers Sydney at BPC Lawyers, we always ensure in our applications for General Assessment that the submissions, schedule of damages and statements of the claimant and supporting witnesses are detailed and provide the Claims Assessor with all of the information which he or she may require in order to assist them in delivering a sound and properly justified reasons for the award.